liyucheng09/Awesome-LLM-Hallucination/README.md

 * [Analysis] **Do Large Language Models Know What They Don’t Know?** [link](https://arxiv.org/pdf/2305.18153) `ACL'23-findings`

 Would LLMs have the self-awareness of admiting their own limitations?
-Such as, identiying their unknowable questions?
+Such as, identiying unknowable questions or questions that they have no idea about?
 This paper developed a new dataset contains five types of unanswerable questions and their answerable counterparts.
+They also introduce a simple similarity method to classify questions into answerable and unanswerable.

+* [Analysis] **Do Language Models Know When They're Hallucinating References?** [link](https://arxiv.org/pdf/2305.18248) `EACL'24-finding`

+This paper focuses on the hallucination on references/citations/authors.
+And found they seem to aware they are hallucinating.

 ### 2. Fine-tuning